Key Takeaways

 What Are We Even Comparing Here?

-You’re not just comparing two tools, you’re comparing two different ways of handling security threats.
+You're not comparing two tools.
+You're comparing two different ways of handling security threats: one that shows you what's happening, and one that does something about it.

 What is SIEM?